michaelpatrickpurcell/balloon-spectacular/README.md

 - To advance a balloon from the unpacked state to the inflated state, you should turn it so that it is placed vertically on its truck card.
 - To advance a balloon from the inflated state to the flying state, you should slide it into the bottom row of the play area directly above its truck card.
 It will then be flying at an altitude of one.
    - Balloons that are flying (at any altitude) may never be orthogonally adjacent to another balloon which is flying.
-- To advance a ballon that is flying, you should slide it up one row so that its altitude increases by one.
+- To advance a balloon that is flying, you should slide it up one row so that its altitude increases by one.
    - The maximum altitude at which balloons can fly is four.
    - Balloons never descend (decrease their altitude) or move horizontally.